acidtib/pace-rails/README.md

 TODO: Write a gem description

-## Installation
+## Rails 4+

-Add this line to your application's Gemfile:
+Include pace-rails in Gemfile:

     gem 'pace-rails'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install pace-rails
+or you can install from latest build:

+    gem 'pace-rails', git: 'git@github.com:drkyro/pace-rails.git'

 ## Usage